 After your surgery or if you’re unable to undergo surgery, you may need adjuvant treatment to prevent the cancer from coming back.
 There is adjuvant radiation therapy and adjuvant immunotherapy.
 These therapies help reduce the risk of melanoma returning, but they don’t increase your survival rate.

-Complementary and alternative medicine can’t treat melanoma, but they can help manage the side effects from your standard treatment.
+Complementary and alternative medicine can’t treat melanoma, but they may help manage the side effects of your standard treatment.
 These therapies include:

 - nutrition therapy to help fight infections and reduce fatigue